lcmtrigo/css-flexbox-layout/README.md

 # CSS Flexbox Layout
-## Controlling the Direction of Flex Items
+## Wrapping Flex Items
 ### Video review

-- Some flexbox properties apply to the flex container only, while some apply only to the flex items.
+- The `flex-wrap` property is for **flex containers** only.
-- The flex-direction property **applies to the flex container only.**
+- The flex container lays out flex items on a single line called a **flex line.**
-- The default value for `flex-direction` is row.
+- The flex container tries to fit all items on one flex line, even if causes its contents to overflow.
-- To reverse the direction flex items in a row, use the value `row-reverse.`
+- The flex container can break flex items into multiple flex lines and allow them to wrap as needed.
-- The value column rotates the main axis so that flex items are laid out vertically.
+-	With the `flex-wrap` property, you can control whether the flex container is a single-line or multi-line layout.
-- Like the `row-reverse` property, you can swap the top-to-bottom direction of a column with the value `column-reverse.`
+- The value `wrap` breaks the flex items into multiple lines.